Judi likes to write about trending topics from history to animal care to travel.

 Originally the pub was simply a small house alongside a quiet country lane leading into the village of Clifton.
 Nowadays the city has engulfed it.
 Mercifully it was spared during the redevelopments of the 1960s.

 The lane on which the Hatchet stood (Frog Lane, now Frogmore Street) was busy with people travelling to and from Bristol and the inn was surrounded by stables and yards.
-A small area of cobblestones, the last remnants of the old stable yard, still remain at the back of the pub.
+A small area of cobblestones, the last remnants of the old stable yard, still remains at the back of the pub.
 At one time there was a cockpit or ratpit for the patrons' entertainment.
 The inn also attracted sportsmen of a different variety; pugilists.
 Although the inn did not host any prize fights, it is claimed that many of the leading bare-knuckle fighters of the eighteenth century would train at the Hatchet.

 One of the more gruesome claims about the Hatchet is that underneath the tar and paint of the front door lies human skin.